 SUPRTOOL/Copyright Robelle Solutions Technology Inc. 1981-2004.

-(Version 4.8) SUN, JUN 17, 2004, 11:47 AM Type H for help. > '''
+(Version 5.1.02)

+>

+'''

 Suprtool prints its version number and the current time right after a banner.
-It also prints the name of the company that has licensed this copy of Suprtool.

 Suprtool then prompts with ">".
 Press Return after typing each command.
 For example, if you type the help command: